 This course is an introduction to the foundation of the field of physical education in the United States including related areas of health education and sport.
-The broader discipline of kinesiology is also presented noting trends and interconnections with physical education and health.
+The broader discipline of kinesiology is also presented offering an overview of the sub disciplines and an exploration of professional practice.
 Offered spring.